 These tiny dome-shaped homes are called Binishells.
 They are constructed using a process that is similar to making a papier-mâché balloon base.
 In this case, concrete is poured over a heavy-duty air pump bladder and a steel rebar framework.
 Next, the bladder is deflated to reveal a tiny, resilient home that can stand up to extreme conditions such as earthquakes, high winds or even lava flows.

 Originally used for emergency shelters and temporary structures such as auxiliary school classrooms,... recent years have seen Binishells adopted by the tiny-house crowd.Continue to 5 of 6 below.

 This Tiny Vacation Home Cost Less Than $3,000

 If you’re an urban dweller who fantasizes about building your own tiny vacation home, Pin Up Houses is a company that creates and sells building plans for tiny homes.
 The Cheryl Cabin shown above is a 107-square foot vacation retreat with a 47-square foot porch.
 The estimated construction cost is $2,900.
 The plans cost $29, and they come with a money-back guarantee.Continue to 6 of 6 below.

 A Tiny Home Is Possible for Only $500

 Finally, here is a fantastic custom tiny home built by Scott Brooks for a mere $500.
 Although it's only 83 square feet, it is remarkably cozy and comfortable.
-To slash building costs, he constructed this cozy Pacific Northwest abode out of salvaged materials, such as the large reclaimed picture window looking out on the Northwest forest.
-Currently, Brooks is working on another residence, a cabin in Shaw, Washington.
-We cannot wait to see what he builds next.
+To slash building costs, he constructed this cozy Pacific Northwest abode out of salvaged materials, such as the large reclaimed picture window that looks out on the Northwest forest.